-According to the SAAQ’s 2020 Road Safety Record, Quebec traffic accidents resulted in 340 deaths, 1,165 serious injuries and 22,966 minor injuries.
+Every year, road accidents cause more than 300 deaths and several thousand minor and serious injuries throughout Quebec.
 Of course, these numbers cannot capture the full impact of losing a family member, being left with a disability or having trouble performing everyday tasks.

 In these cases, compensation is available.
 Victims can seek damages to cope with the aftermath and cover related expenses.

 To obtain compensation after a car accident, it is important to know how the SAAQ works and, above all, to follow specific protocol.
-Me Bégin has been a lawyer for road accident victims since 1992.
-Below, he explains exactly how to claim and receive compensation.
+In this article, our SAAQ lawyers will help you obtain this compensation.

 Who compensates road accident victims in Quebec?

 The Société d’Assurance Automobile du Québec (SAAQ) is responsible for compensating victims of road traffic accidents.

 Several factors go into calculating these benefits, e.g. the severity of the injury, the age of the victim or the cost of care.
 The maximum amount of the indemnity is indexed every year, which is why it is recommended to contact a professional or the SAAQ directly for more information.